 Vision-clearing effects last up to 24 hours.
 Wear nightly for continued results.

-Number of people around the globe struggling with myopia (nearsightedness).
+Number of people around the globe struggling with nearsightedness.

-Ortho-k has been one of the most effective forms of myopia management for over 20 years.
+Ortho-k has been one of the most effective forms of nearsighted management for over 20 years.

 Is Orthokeratology Right For You?
 (Questionnaire)